Darkisda/NestJS-Microserices-RMQ/tasks/README.md

 ```

 To run in docker, create a `.env` file name.
-To run locally, create a `.lcl.env` file name
+To run locally, create a `.local.env` file name

 ## Without Docker